MicrosoftDocs/minecraft-creator/creator/Reference/Content/BlockReference/Examples/BlockComponents/minecraftBlock_item_visual.md

 `minecraft:item_visual` is a `JSON Object` component that specifies the block's item representation.
 The object contains `geometry` and `material_instances` parameters which map to the existing `minecraft:geometry` and `minecraft:material_instances` block components respectively.

-Both `minecraft:geometry` and `minecraft:material_instances` components are required when using the `minecraft:item_visual` component.
+Both `minecraft:geometry` and `minecraft:material_instances` parameters are required when using the `minecraft:item_visual` component.

 Experimental toggles required: Upcoming Creator Features